chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/bandit.md

 aliases: ["Bandit"]
 ---
 # Bandit
 *Source: Monster Manual p.
-343, Journeys through the Radiant Citadel.
+343, Eberron: Rising from the Last War, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 Bandits rove in gangs and are sometimes led by thugs, veterans, or spellcasters.
 Not all bandits are evil.
 Oppression, drought, disease, or famine can often drive otherwise honest folk to a life of banditry.